Inpatient Rehab in Nevada

 Treatment included:

-• People with trauma, co-occurring addiction and mental health treatment and judicial clients
+• LGBT, judicial clients and co-occurring addiction and mental health treatment

 Salvation Army Las Vegas Adult Rehabilitation Center - North Las Vegas, NV

-Salvation Army Las Vegas Adult Rehabilitation Center is an inpatient rehab located in North Las Vegas, Nevada.
+Salvation Army Las Vegas Adult Rehabilitation Center is an inpatient addiction treatment center located in North Las Vegas, Nevada.

 Location: 211 Judson Avenue, North Las Vegas, NV 89030 in Clark County